Animal husbandry: Animal health

 Governments are concerned with zoonoses, diseases that humans may acquire from animals.
-Wild animal populations may harbour diseases that can affect domestic animals which may acquire them as a result of insufficient biosecurity.
+Wild animal populations may harbour diseases that can affect domestic animals, which may acquire them as a result of insufficient biosecurity.
 An outbreak of Nipah virus in Malaysia in 1999 was traced back to pigs becoming ill after contact with fruit-eating flying foxes, their faeces and urine.
-The pigs in turn passed the infection to humans.
+The pigs, in turn, passed the infection to humans.
 Avian flu H5N1 is present in wild bird populations and can be carried large distances by migrating birds.
-This virus is easily transmissible to domestic poultry, and to humans living in close proximity with them.
+This virus is easily transmissible to domestic poultry and to humans living in proximity to them.
 Other infectious diseases affecting wild animals, farm animals and humans include rabies, leptospirosis, brucellosis, tuberculosis and trichinosis.

 Range of species

-There is no single universally agreed definition of which species are livestock.
-Widely agreed types of livestock include cattle for beef and dairy, sheep, goats, pigs, and poultry.
+There is no single universally agreed-upon definition of what species are considered livestock.
+Widely recognized livestock types include cattle for beef and dairy, sheep, goats, pigs, and poultry.
 Various other species are sometimes considered livestock, such as horses, while poultry birds are sometimes excluded.
 In some parts of the world, livestock includes species such as buffalo, and the South American camelids, the alpaca and llama.
 Some authorities use much broader definitions to include fish in aquaculture, micro-livestock such as rabbits and rodents like guinea pigs, as well as insects from honey bees to crickets raised for human consumption.